SuspiciousLight/roblox-deploy-bot/README.md

 1. Fetches latest commit from GitHub
 2. Downloads the repository
 3. Extracts data files
-4. Downloads current place file from Roblox using rokit
+4. Downloads current place file from Roblox using rbxcloud
 5. Syncs data files using Lune
-6. Publishes the updated place to Roblox using rokit
+6. Publishes the updated place to Roblox using rbxcloud

 ## File Structure